Our New Name - the Wolf Den

-Boyle Street Community Services will be opening a Community Health Hub in early Spring 2023 at 10119 81 Ave Nw Edmonton, Alberta.
+Boyle Street Community Services is in the process of opening a Community Health Hub at 10119 81 Ave NW Edmonton, Alberta.

 This Health Hub will provide a safe and clean space for people that use substances to consume in the presence of trained staff.
 Not only will this prevent accidental overdoses and reduce the spread of infectious diseases, but it also provides an environment that reduces harm and offers services like counselling and treatment options on a pathway to recovery.